ansari-inc/0xtakeshi.github.io/docs/frameworks/vendor_risk.md

 ## The Seven Key Categories of Vendor Risk

 Every comprehensive VRM framework evaluates several foundational risk categories.
-Organizations must assess, monitor, and mitigate these exposures across all third-party relationships.
+You must assess, monitor, and mitigate these exposures across all third-party relationships.

 ### 1. Cybersecurity Risk